turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 sqlite> .quit
 {% endterminal %}

-Load up the products page, and this time you should see the ratings.
+#### Test It Out

+Return to the browser and load a product listing.
+You should now see the ratings show up from the remote service!

+### Writing to the API

 Let's move on writing data to the remote application.

-#### Creating Ratings in the Sinatra Application
+#### Writing Tests

-There are a couple of cases that we should test for:
+There are two cases that we should test for:

 * the happy path, where a rating is created
-    - has a response status of 201
+    - has a response status of `201`
-    - creates a Rating in the database
+    - creates a rating in the database
-    - the Rating has the expected values
+    - the rating has the expected values
 * the sad path, when parameters are missing
-    - has a response status of 400
+    - has a response status of `400`
     - has a helpful error message

-The tests are what you'd expect:
+The basic test structure is:

 * do some setup
 * call the endpoint